alttester/AltTester-Unity-SDK/Docs/source/pages/contributing.md

 # Contributing

-First off, thank you for considering contributing to AltUnityTester.
+First off, thank you for considering contributing to AltTester Unity SDK.

 ## Leave a review